KustoszApp/docs/source/installation/vps.md

 * [PostgreSQL](https://www.postgresql.org/) database server
 * [Redis](https://redis.io/) as Celery transport

-## Overview of Kustosz installation

 ## Prepare Kustosz server environment

 Create Kustosz base directory.
-This is where you will put settings, and where Kustosz will store cache and SQLite database file.
+This is where you will put settings, and where Kustosz will store SQLite database file and certain cache files.

 ```
 mkdir ~/kustosz_home